DioryMe/diograph-cli/README.md

 room create --address <address>
 - create new room to given path
+  - uses LocalClient unless `--clientType S3Client` used
+- creates native connection to it in <address>/Diory\ Content
+  - asks for if it needs to be created
+  - can be skipped with flag `--no-native-connection`
 - set it in focus
 - set its connection in focus
 - saves room info to config file

 room add <address>
 - add existing room into app and set it in focus
+- uses LocalClient unless `--clientType S3Client` used

 room remove <room-id>
 - NOT IMPLEMENTED YET!
 - removes room info from config file
 - doesn't delete any files or folders
+- room can be re-added with `room add`

 room destroy <room-id>
 - NOT IMPLEMENTED YET!